 This Agreement covers any type of non-consumer deposit account (as defined below) you may have with us now or in future.
 By opening your account, by conducting any transaction involving your account, or by maintaining your account after receipt of this Agreement, or by obtaining services or products relating to this Agreement or your account, you agree to the terms of this Agreement.
-This Agreement incorporates, by reference, your signature card, your Relationship Summary form, our current interest and service charge schedule and any supplemental provisions we may provide concerning your account.
+This Agreement incorporates, by reference, your signature card, your Relationship Summary form, the Account Terms & Conditions and any supplemental provisions we may provide concerning your account.
+This Agreement also includes any new or amended provisions and disclosures we may provide concerning your account.
 All of these documents together are a contract between you and us.

 YOUR ATTENTION IS DRAWN TO THE ARBITRATION AND WAIVER OF JURY TRIAL PROVISIONS IN SECTION 2.
 IF A DISPUTE ARISES BETWEEN US, THEN YOU OR WE MAY REQUIRE THAT IT BE RESOLVED THROUGH ARBITRATION, RATHER THAN THROUGH A TRIAL.